 6. Find support

-Whether it’s your best friend, your mom, or an online forum filled with strangers, make sure you have someone to talk to.
-Don’t bottle things up, talking can help to reduce worry, and help you to feel supported.
+Whether it’s your best friend, your mom, or an online forum filled with strangers going through what you are, make sure you have someone to talk to.
+Don’t bottle things up; talking can help to reduce worry and can help you to feel supported.

 Make sure exercise features in your routine.
-Regular exercise can help to reduce stress, and help you to feel more positive about yourself.
-Try to work out a few times each week, not only will it battle stress, but a healthy lifestyle can boost fertility.
+Regular exercise can help to reduce stress and will help you to feel more positive about yourself.
+Try to work out a few times each week; not only will it battle stress, but a healthy lifestyle can boost fertility.

 8. Take a break